RohitRox/aws-sam-ci-cd/README.md

 This generates a fully functional project in `apples` folder along with a sample handler at `/hello` path.
 A very good README is also generated along the way which contains all documentation about running, testing and deploying.
 It is highly recommended to go through that and all the documentation embedded the handler code.

 `sam local start-api` is the command to get a local server up.
 This is an ideal way to test our lambda function because it actually mimics the AWS behavior.
 Behind the scenes, it creates a local HTTP server hosting all of our Lambda functions defined by `template.yaml`.
 When accessed by using a browser or the CLI, a Docker container is launched on-demand locally to invoke the function.
+SAM tools provide a richer execution environment on our machine than just running Node.js(code) alone.

 The template can be validated using `sam validate -t path/to/template.yaml`.
 There are excellent plugins available for vscode and sublime text for catching template bugs.